facebook/create-react-app/packages/react-scripts/template/README.md

 Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
 You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.

+**Windows Subsystem for Linux**: Running VSCode from Windows and using WSL `bash` shell to run the app can result in breakpoints not working due to sourcemap issues.
+To solve this you have to add `"/mnt/c/*": "C:\\*"` to sourceMapPathOverrides.

 Having problems with VS Code Debugging?
 Please see their [troubleshooting guide](https://github.com/Microsoft/vscode-chrome-debug/blob/master/README.md#troubleshooting).

 ### WebStorm